maggieddie/pushdownoo/README.md

 Additional note:

-If you would like to generate the IRs from applications instead of the ones available in the benchmarks/dedexed_tests, please use JDex2Sex which is also publically available on my account.
+If you would like to generate the IRs from applications instead of the ones available in the benchmarks/dedexed_tests, please use "jdex2sex" which is also publically available on my account.

-A script to chain all the tools will be available soon. 'gimme me a break! :)
+Instruction on how to generate IR is in jdex2sex project directory.

+The repo here will not be changed during review.